Emily-Keymon/Group-Project/README.md

+# DO YOU TRUST YOUR DATA?
-# Do you trust your data?
-COVID-19 comparison analysis utilizing three data sources
+## COVID-19 comparison analysis utilizing three data sources

 ## Data comparison of the following five U.S. states:
 * Florida